Alternative formats benefit everyone

 Many schools today, both physical and digital, are integrated with students with diverse needs.
 Alternative formats provide greater opportunity for everyone to access the information they need in the way they need or want it.

 With alternative formats all students can meet the same learning objectives using resources that are built to target the needs of the individual student.
-For example, Blackboard Ally creates audio and electronic braille alternatives for students with visual impairments.
+For example, Anthology Ally creates audio and electronic braille alternatives for students with visual impairments.

 Alternative formats aren't just for a select group of students.
 Alternative formats benefit everyone.
 For example, your students may be prone to eye strain, or maybe they are an auditory learner.
 They can listen to an audio format of the file you uploaded instead.
 Or use the HTML or ePub formats for easier reading on a mobile device.